uw-it-aca/scout/README.md

     $ git clone https://github.com/uw-it-aca/scout.git

-Navigate to the repository and copy the sample environment variables into your own `.env` file:
+If you wish to change the default settings, navigate to the repository and copy the sample environment variables into your own `.env` file:

 ```
 cd scout